Dirac-Robot/beacon/README.md

 ```

 `scope.observe()` is simple python decorator to define presets of configs.
 Configs can be combined into scope, and
 config with higher priority will be merged later.
-And, if priorities of configs are same,
+And, if priorities of configs are same, they will be collated
+in order.

 Customized configs or python literals can be defined via CLI environment also.